Naloxone

 No matter the route of administration, it is important to receive training on how and when to use naloxone.

-What is the difference between nasal spray naloxone and injectable naloxone?
+What is the difference between intranasal spray naloxone and injectable naloxone?

 Both forms of naloxone are relatively safe, effective, and easy to use.
 The differences between the two administration routes are in the concentration of naloxone a dose contains – there is more naloxone in the intranasal spray as it must be absorbed, and less naloxone in the injectable as it enters the bloodstream.
 Other factors include availability, personal preference, and cost.